sbaum7/home-furnishing-vr/README.md

 Done: M1 - Planning, Project scope, GitHub setup, Unity initialized

 Features not yet implemented: Logic for hint and quit button not implemented yet.
 The script InGameMenuManager.cs in menu-v1 is not yet working.
 This menu will be for pausing and playing the game within the different room scenes.

+# Milestone 2 Release Notes

+Features implemented separately but not yet integrated
+	- Furniture Tabs
+	- Snap Hooks
+	- Movement and Grabbable Objects

+# Milestone 3 Release Notes

+Features implemented separately but not yet integrated
+	- Pause Menu
+	- Modified snap turning and teleportation for movement
+	- Starting scene logic and initial item placement logic within room

+The above features can be found in these branches: living-room-matching-v1, pause-menu, snap-hooks